-Katrin Kleemann is a doctoral candidate at the Rachel Carson Center for Environment and Society at the LMU Munich in Germany, where she studies environmental history and geology.
-In her dissertation she studies the impacts of the Icelandic Laki fissure eruption of 1783 on the northern hemisphere.
+Katrin Kleemann is currently a visiting scholar at the Rachel Carson Center for Environment and Society at the LMU Munich in Germany.
+She earned her doctorate in history and geology from LMU Munich in July 2020.
+In her dissertation, she studied the impacts of the Icelandic Laki fissure eruption of 1783 on the northern hemisphere.

 Katrin holds a Master’s degree from the Freie Universität Berlin in early modern history and a Bachelor’s degree from the Christian-Albrechts-Universität of Kiel in history and cultural anthropology.
-Now she is pursuing her doctoral research at the Rachel Carson Center in Munich, where she is enrolled in a structured PhD program, the RCC offers an international and interdisciplinary environment that allows her to combine studies of history as well as geology.
+She then pursued her doctoral research at the Rachel Carson Center in Munich, where she was enrolled in a structured PhD program, the RCC offered an international and interdisciplinary environment that allowed her to combine studies of history as well as geology.

 To get in touch, please send an email.

 Image source: Visiting Taormina in Sicily in June 2016, in the background you can see Mount Etna.
 Photo taken by Jack Walsh, all rights reserved.